AyeCode/events-directory/readme.md

 ## Changelog

-#### 0.0.1
+#### 1.0
 *  First public release - RELEASE

 ## Copyright

-Job WordPress Theme, Copyright AyeCode Ltd
+Event WordPress Theme, Copyright AyeCode Ltd
-Job is distributed under the terms of the GNU GPL.
+Event is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by